-Mr. Magruder, age 68, has served as an independent director of the Company since 2000 and of the Bank since 1993 and has also served as Vice Chairman of the Company board since 2003.
+Mr. Magruder, age 69, has served as an independent director of the Company since 2000 and of the Bank since 1993 and has also served as Vice Chairman of the Company board since 2003.
 Mr. Magruder earned his Bachelor of Engineering degree from Vanderbilt University.
 During his service in the U.S. Navy, he attended the Navy Nuclear Power School, Nuclear Submarine Prototype School and Submarine School.
 Subsequently, Mr. Magruder assumed executive positions with several organizations before joining Rex Distributing Co., Inc., a beverage distributor headquartered in Gulfport, MS, as president in 1987.
+He retired from Rex Distributing Co., Inc. in 2016.
 Mr. Magruder has provided leadership to a variety of professional, civic and charitable organizations.
 The Company believes that Mr. Magruder's qualifications to serve on the Board include his executive leadership and management experience.